Skip to content

 Now the Golf’s in its eighth generation, you can just imagine how many billions of Euros have been spent perfecting the cabin ergonomics, and you really feel that behind the wheel of the Mk8 Golf.

 There’s loads of adjustment in the driver’s seat and steering wheel, so you’ll get comfy no matter how tall or otherwise you are.
 Likewise, you get a decent view out, and all models get front and rear parking sensors as standard.
-Rather annoyingly, a reversing camera is still optional, even on top-spec Golf R models.
+Rather annoyingly, a reversing camera is optional on most pre-facelift Golfs, even on top-spec Golf R models.

 Standard equipment